 Right now, first, make your focus be on your personal relationship with the Lover of your soul.

-This post is an edited excerpt from Sue Detweiler's newest book 9 Traits of a Life-Giving Marriage: How to Build a Relationship That Lasts (Life Bridge Press, reprinted with permission).
+This post is an edited excerpt from Sue Detweiler's book 9 Traits of a Life-Giving Marriage: How to Build a Relationship That Lasts (Life Bridge Press, reprinted with permission).

 For more information on this book, purchase the book here in print or Kindle formats on Amazon.